 SOC 235 (3)

-Deviance in the U.S., emphasizing the study of deviance through topics and perspectives such as: social control, traditional and social constructionist studies, deviant careers, and career deviance.
-Additionally, the course will examine the construction of criminals, types of crime and criminals, theories and factors in crime causation, the impact of crime on society and the individual, and the relationship between social variables and crime.
+Deviance in the United States emphasizing the study of deviance through topics and perspectives including social control, traditional and social constructionist studies, deviant careers, and career deviance.
+Additionally, the course will examine the crime and deviance by evaluating social norms, conformity, anomie, alienation, culture, and social constructionism.
+This examination will focus on the relationship between social constructions of deviance and crime while investigating various institutions and crime.
 Three lecture.